 The Grant Application Process – fully online!

-- Vision Grant awards follow an established timeline, with final notification coming after the Board meetings in June and January.
-Opportunity Grant notifications typically require 30 days for submission, review by ARC, followed by the notification of the applicant.
+Vision Grant awards follow an established timeline, with final notification coming after the Board meetings in June and January.
+Opportunity Grant notifications typically require 30 days for submission, internal review, followed by the notification of the applicant.

 Additional Resources and Information